Course Outline

 m) Extended captions – how to prepare them

-n) PJM - Sign language translator – requirement or best practice?
+n) Sign Language Interpreter (PJM) – requirement or good practice?

-p) Simple language – when to use and what does it mean?
+p) Simple language – when to use it and what does it mean?

-q) Information in easy-to-read text – ETR (Easy to read) – when do we apply it?
+q) Easy-to-read text (ETR) – when do we use it?

-r) Machine-readable text – when do we apply it?
+r) Machine-readable text – when do we use it?

-s) What does a government digital accessibility audit report mean, and what should be done with it?
+s) What does a government digital accessibility audit report mean, and what to do with it?

 13. Checking Digital Accessibility

-a) Methods for finding errors and testing the digital accessibility of websites
+a) Methods for finding errors and assessing the digital accessibility of websites

-b) How to find basic digital accessibility errors on a website?
+b) How to find basic digital accessibility issues on a website?

-c) How to independently test the digital accessibility of a website?
+c) How to independently assess the digital accessibility of a website?

 Requirements

-• All individuals interested in the above topic;
+• All individuals interested in the above topics;

 • Accessibility specialists.